linnzyg/Pawpedia-Web-Technologies-IT2805/README.md

 The choice of making a dog application was made due to dogs being cute, and motivated all four developers to work on this project with love.

 ## Tech Stack
-* React: Frontend framework
+* React with TypeScript: Frontend framework
-* Language: TypeScript
+* Apollo Client: For handling GraphQL queries and managing local/global app state.
+* GraphQL: API query language used to fetch dog breed data from the server.
+* MongoDB: Database for storing dog breed information.

 ## Testing and code quality
 We use snapshot tests to ensure that user interactions such as filtering, sorting, and navigation work as expected.
 The snapshots capture the output after each interaction, allowing us to verify that everything functions correctly.